vpatel071997/qri-card/README.md

  QriCard.
 </h1>

-<h3 align="center">Qri Card - A simple React app to generate and download QR codes for any URL.</h3>
+<h3 align="center">Qri Card - Simple solution to generate and download QR codes for any URL for FREE.</h3>

 <p align="center">